 Hi 👋 and welcome here.
 I’m Werner.

-My goals with money are “to have enough” (to live well, but not luxuriously), “so that I don’t have to work anymore” (not unless I choose to do) and to achieve those things “in a simple way”.
+My goals with money are 1. to have enough (to live well, but not in an overly luxurious or opulent or wasteful way); 2. so that I don’t have to work anymore (not unless I choose to do so); and to 3. achieve those things in the near simplest way.

-I describe myself as “independent”.
-I despise any reliance on a monthly paycheck; not the effort, frustration, and reward that comes with work, per se.
+I would describe myself as very independent.
+I despise the idea of relying on a monthly paycheck, with the risk and fear (and psychology) of that dependence; not the effort, frustration, and reward that comes with work.

 Money and investing is a little bit about cold numbers and a lot about fuzzy feelings and psychology.
-If what I wrote here doesn’t work for you (and even if it does) consider getting a professional to help you with investing, debt management, financial, and tax planning.
+If what I wrote here doesn’t work for you (and even if it does!) consider getting a professional to help you with investing, debt management, financial, tax planning, and so on.

-You can use the pages on the 👈 left sidebar to navigate around if you get lost.
+You can use the pages on the 👈 left sidebar (desktop) or hamburger menu (mobile) to navigate around if you get lost.
 Go through every step from the first one; only skip the ones not relevant to you.

 Let’s go! 🐎